franciscop/transladb/README.md

 - Include it at the beginning of your code in every page.
 This might be useful: <link will go here>

 - Afterwards, create a class.

   PHP 5.3+ : $_ = new Translate;

   Other: $Translate = new Translate;

 - Use it.
 While writing code, just write this in each text comment:

   PHP 5.3+ : $_("This_is_a_test_string");

   other: $Translate->text("This_is_a_test_string");

 - Check it out.
 It should print "This is a test string" in your browser, add a new row in your table with the keyword "This_is_a_test_string" and the text "This is a test string" and a bunch of other features.
-NOTE: If your website main language [and the one passed in the __constructor()] is in other language, make sure your keyword is that same language!
+NOTE: If your website main language [and the one passed in the __constructor()] is not in English, make sure your keyword is that same language!